Website Migration: A 5 step guide to success

 Don’t always believe the ‘Old migratory myth’ and don’t accept that you will incur a loss in traffic before you’ve already begun!

-See your site migration as an opportunity, optimise throughout and utilise data before, during and after, to achieve the best results.
+See your website migration as an opportunity, optimise throughout and utilise data before, during and after, to achieve the best results.